-The following data were collected by the Behavioral Risk Factor Surveillance System for 2002-2006 and represent noninstitutionalized civilian women living in Georgia.
+The following data were collected by the Behavioral Risk Factor Surveillance System (BRFSS) during 2003-2007 and represent non-institutionalized civilian women living in Georgia.

-- Mammogram: The five-year weighted prevalence for women 40 years and older who ever had a mammogram is 90 percent.
-Of these, 67 percent reported having had a mammogram within the past year, while 84 percent reported having had a mammogram sometime within the past 2 years. - Clinical Breast Exam (CBE): The five-year weighted prevalence for women who ever had a CBE is 91 percent.
+Mammogram: The five-year weighted prevalence for women 40 years and older who ever had a mammogram is 90 percent.
+Of these, 67 percent reported having had a mammogram within the past year, while 84 percent reported having had a mammogram sometime within the past two years.

+Clinical Breast Exam (CBE): The five-year weighted prevalence for women who ever had a CBE is 91 percent.

-Among women younger than 40 who reported having had a CBE, 95 percent reported that their last CBE was within the past 3 years.
-Of women aged 40 and older who reported having had a CBE, 70 percent reported that their last CBE was within the past year.
+Among women younger than 40 who reported having had a CBE, 95 percent reported that their last CBE was within the past three years.
+Of women aged 40 and older who reported having had a CBE, 71 percent reported that their last CBE was within the past year.